 2. Day and Night Air Conditioning and Heating Equipment

 Although Day and Night is not as well known of a heating and air conditioning supply company as some of their competitors, they are currently number two on our list of the top 10 air conditioner brands.
 Their products are reliable and their customer service is top notch.

 In fact, most contractor won’t tell you this, but up until about six or seven years ago, they used to just roll out exactly the same units, and all four brand tags actually came in the box…the contractor would decide which brand they were selling (Carrier, Bryant, Day & Night, or Payne), and place the tag on the unit themselves.
 As you might imagine, we would tick-off some of our competitors when we’d tell people, “what would you like?
 It’s all the same price…if you want a Carrier, we’ll throw on the Carrier tag…” Yet, Carrier sometimes runs $800 to $2,500 more than Day and Night for the same unit.
 They have since changed their cases so they can differentiate the brands (which was smart on their part), but they are all still eerily similar on the inside…

 Really, the only downside to Day & Night is their availability...they aren't available across the entire country, unfortuantely, which is why we just can't keep them in the number one spot.
 But if you have Day & Night inyour area, they are worth consideration.
-As someone who has installed and repaired the internal components of each, I can tell you that they are identical, and in the basic 14 SEER models, they still look the same on the outside.
+As someone who has installed and repaired the internal components of each, I can tell you that they are almost identical, and in the basic 14 SEER models, they even still look the same on the outside.
 As such, Day and Night gets our vote for the best value to our customers, and is second on our list of the top ten air conditioner brands.

 For more information on Day and Night, see the following articles: